Kihoonk/MOHOLA/README.md

 If you want to run only one episode, run the command:

 ./waf --run scratch/NS3_Env_small.cc
-To run large scale scenario, open the terminal and run the command:

 Running agent
-In the directory scratch, there are SLC2 agent files for small and large scale scenarios.
+In the directory scratch, there are MOHOLA agent file.

-For small scale scenario, open a new terminal and run the command:
+open a new terminal and run the command:

 cd ./scratch
-python3 SLC2_Agent_small.py
-For large scale scenario, open a new terminal and run the command:

-cd ./scratch
-python3 SLC2_Agent_large.py
+python3 MOHOLA_Agent.py

 Contact

 Kihoon Kim, Korea University, rlgns1109@korea.ac.kr